-How can – and why should - meaningful child participation in transitional justice be facilitated in post-conflict environments?
+How can – and why should – meaningful child participation be facilitated in transitional justice?

 The lens through which the work will be presented is through the experience, testimony and documented evidence of ‘ex-children’ (those adults who, as children, grew up in the shadow of protracted conflict and the transition period that followed).
 In making the choice to focus on ‘ex-children’ of conflict rather than focusing on children of the present, the study hopes to learn lessons from their experiences of the past in order to give a stronger justification for why all children (defined under international law as any human being below the age of 18) should be included in the mandates of transitional justice mechanisms in the future.
 In short, how do the experiences of ‘ex-children’ of conflict, as ‘children of the past,’ make the case for the participation of ‘children of the present’ in transitional justice?